emureccima/corporate/APPWRITE_SETUP.md

 # Appwrite Database Setup Guide
-## CoopSociety - Cooperative Membership Platform
+## EMURECCIMA - Cooperative Membership Platform

 This document contains all the collections and attributes you need to create in your Appwrite database.